Before You Read

 Behary explained that this creates “very difficult psychological issues later” — the daughter becomes incapable of existing without a domineering man to orbit.
 (The Times of Israel)

 Eleanor Berry, a family acquaintance, reported a disturbing detail: young Ghislaine once said her father “lets me choose the instruments he beats me with.”
 The Maxwell family has disputed this claim.
-But even if apocryphal, the dynamic it describes — the child who frames her own abuse as a privilege — captures the hostage princess psychology precisely.
+At sentencing, Maxwell herself acknowledged that at age 13, her father smashed her hand with a hammer for nailing a poster to her bedroom wall.
+The documented physical abuse was severe.

 The Family Business: Espionage as Normal